-One of the most impactful aspects of a mobile deployment is successfully on-boarding users.
+One of the most impactful aspects of mobile deployment is successfully onboarding users.
 The easier it is for users to download and access content, even with strict privacy levels like invite-only, the higher the chances are of getting the app into everyone’s hands.

-To this end, we’re excited to announce login links that enable users to more securely onboard to invite-only guides in fewer steps without needing to enter a temporary password.
+To this end, login links enable users to more securely onboard to invite-only guides, on mobile and on Guidebook Web, in fewer steps without needing to enter a temporary password.
 This is made possible by using the security of a user’s email inbox for authentication rather than a temporary password written in plain text.
 This eliminates common issues like incorrectly entering the temporary password, forgetting an existing password, having to complete the password reset procedure, users writing down their passwords, etc.

 Using Login Links

-A login link is currently available in two scenarios:
+A login link is currently available in three scenarios:

 - When a user taps on a hyperlink to download an invite-only guide from their invitation email

-- When a user taps a link to open an invite-only guide from the Cover Page
+- When a user taps a link to open an invite-only guide from the Guidebook Web Page

 Upon opening the app, the user will be prompted to enter the email address to which they received the invitation.
 This will initiate an authentication email and prompt them to check their inbox.